-According to police reports from Budapest, 74 workers have up to now been arrested in the capital of Horthy Have up to now been arrested in the capital of riormy Hungary, and in various provinces, on the charge of being members of a communist conspiracy.
+According to police reports from Budapest, 74 workers have up to now been arrested in the capital of Horthy Hungary, and in various provinces, on the charge of being members of a communist conspiracy.
 The police report gives exact details of the events preceding the arrests.
-On May 1. posters were posted on the walks in the workers' quarters in Budapest, by unknown persons, containing "Mayday tidings", and bore the signatures of Bela Kun, Bokanyi, and other well known communist leaders.
+On May 1. posters were posted on the walls in the workers' quarters in Budapest, by unknown persons, containing "Mayday tidings", and bore the signatures of Bela Kun, Bokanyi, and other well known communist leaders.
 Workers were kept under observation for some time, and finally arrested.
 The police report naturally does not omit the customary references to communications between the arrested and Moscow and Vienna, or to the sums of money sent to support them, and the secret instructions they receive.
 But even the dull brains of the police have been compelled to admit that the documents and correspondence found have referred to the formation of the political united front, and to the struggle against the bankrupt reformist trade union leaders.
-In Horihy Hungary therefore, it is a "communist conspiracy" to fight against the reformist leaders within the labor movement.
-The Horthy government appears to have set itself the task of protecting these leaders from the discontented working masses.
+In Horthy Hungary therefore, it is a "communist conspiracy" to fight against the reformist leaders within the labor movement.
+The Fforthy government appears to have set itself the task of protecting these leaders from the discontented working masses.
 The report mentions a number of names; the arrested are all of them workers.

-An interesting side-light is thrown on these mass arrests by the following: on the very day on which the new "com-munist plot" was discovered, the government released all the murderous bandits who had been arrested in connection with a widely ramified Fascist conspiracy.
+An interesting side-light is thrown on these mass arrests by the following: on the very day on which the new "communist plot" was discovered, the government released all the murderous bandits who had been arrested in connection with a widely ramified Fascist conspiracy.
 The mass arrests following so promptly were necessary in order to distract the attention of the world from this release, and to meet the objections of the opposition by a reference to the threatening "red danger".